a-r-j-u-n-s/linkedin-sales-scraper/README.md

 - Set this option to `True` to enable email guessing
 - Bot will access [Rocketreach](rocketreach.co) to generate an email guess (with a displayed accuracy) for all scrape reesults
 - Results will be included in accounts_scrape.csv

+`to_ignore`:

+- Add keywords of job titles you would like the scraper to ignore
+- E.g. `to_ignore` = ['intern', 'software', 'operations'] -> ignores profiles with given job title keywords

 ## Usage